 Nothing like rainy days — days and days of rain — to bring out the braised meat urge in me.
 Storms slow us all down, and there must be some sort of aromatherapy going on when you fill your home with the smell of slowly cooking goodness.

-Nothing braises quite like a shank, whether it be lamb, beef, veal or, in this case, venison.
+Braised venison shanks really do it for me.
+There is nothing quite like a shank, whether it be lamb, beef, veal or, yes, venison.
 For the hunters out there, we all know that we really shouldn’t waste the shanks of the deer, elk or antelope we shoot.
 But shanks have so much sinew and connective tissue there really isn’t much to do with them.
 So most of us grind it for burger meat.

 This is a shame, as my shank-eating friends will attest.
 Shanks, frankly, suck if not cooked slowly and for a long, long time.
 The only other thing you can do with a shank besides braise it is to put them in a stock or stew.
 But well browned and then bathed in aromatic juices and served falling off the bone?
 Seriously good stuff.